Crows Nest (NSW)

 Crows Nest was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Crows Nest has a high level of cultural diversity, with 25.8% of its population speaking a language other than English at home and 41.0% born overseas.
-Christianity is the dominant religion in Crows Nest, accounting for 38.4% of people residing there.
-Notably, Judaism is overrepresented in Crows Nest compared to Greater Sydney, with 1.2% of its population identifying as Jewish versus 1.0%.
+Christianity is the predominant religion in Crows Nest, making up 38.4% of people there.
+However, Judaism is overrepresented compared to Greater Sydney, comprising 1.2% of Crows Nest's population versus 0.8%.

 Frequently Asked Questions - Diversity